 4. User Acceptance Testing (UAT): This will be the final testing performed by key users.
 The UAT may be process or module-based and should cover testing of all the roles, reports and access rights that will be available to each configured role to ensure that a user is not given more access than is required.

 This category of tests provides a chance for users to identify any major issues that may prevent go-live.

 5. Performance Testing: This type of test focuses on simulating the high transaction volumes that is anticipated during peak times.
 It can help to verify that system performance meets business requirements by checking that the configured system will perform acceptably under heavy load.
 Will the remaining bandwidth be enough for other users once the ERP is in full use?
 Performance tests should be carried out on all platforms where the ERP will be used (e.g. web/client).

-This test is about throwing as much load as possible on the system to be sure that it can handle high transaction volume.
+This test is about throwing as much load as possible on the system to be sure that it can handle high transaction volumes.

-6. Data Acceptance Testing: Testing performed not only to verify that data is migrated completely and accurately but also to validate that the data may be inquired upon, reported upon, and transacted upon.
+6. Data Acceptance Testing: Testing performed not only to verify that data is migrated completely and accurately but also to validate that data may be queried, reported and used for transactions.

 7. Cutover Testing: This is the testing performed to ensure that data is adequately transformed and migrated to the new platform.
 It ensures that all the activities that need to be performed before moving to the new ERP system are clearly marked with their results validated.

 It also includes conversion activities that must occur in precise steps before go-live.

 8. Interface Testing: This category of tests are done to ensure that interfaces that plug into the ERP encounter no difficulty sending or receiving the data that is needed for transactions.
 Examples that fall into this category include interfaces with banks, regulatory authorities or other interfacing software systems for which connections are required.